marynganga/Restaurant-Website-Template/README.md

-# Restaurant Website Template
+# Restaurant Website Template (Anita's Kitchen)

-#### A landing page template for a restaurant Anita's Kitchen.
-It employs the use of HTML, CSS and Javascript.
+#### A landing page template for a restaurant, Anita's Kitchen.
+It employs the use of HTML, CSS and Javascript to build it.
 14-08-2017

 #### By **Mary Ng'ang'a**